AriaSalvatrice/aria-3d-prints/10000 Euro Trolley Token/README.md

 ![Unlocking a trolley](unlocking.jpg)

-This is not the easiest item to print, and you will find many simpler trolley token designs online.
+This is not the easiest item to print, and it can be unforgiving on poorly tuned printers.
+You will find many simpler trolley token designs online.

 To achieve the intended results, first decide which file to print.